Pelé law

 The Pelé law is a Brazilian law that forces professional sports clubs to observe business law and pay tax within two years.

 Introduction

 On March 24, 1998, Law N. 9.615/98 stipulates that by 2001, clubs can sign a maximum five-year contract with a player when they turns 16 and stand to receive only a "penalty fee" of up to 100 times their monthly wage if they leaves before then.
 If a player fulfills the contract without renewing then they can leave and join a new club as a free agent.
 The previous club receives no transfer fee or compensation in this transaction with the player's new club.

+The law banned non-compete agreements in Brazilian football.
+A 2025 study found that the ban on non-compete agreements raised salaries for older players while reducing them for younger players.

 The introduction of Pelé law also permits the formation of independent leagues by sports clubs across Brazil, which was a notion not previously allowed under the governance of the Brazilian Football Confederation.

 The original aspects of Pelé law

 As referred to above, Pelé law regulates all aspects of sports in Brazil.
 This law embraces general rules about Brazilian sports law, regardless of the sports modality in question.

 Due to its comprehensive nature we will restrict our analysis to the most controversial aspects.
 We will not discuss some aspects of Pelé law, such as disciplinary codes, Brazilian internal sports organization, sports courts composing, gambling regulations and other.

 This analysis includes the following aspects: